 However, not everyone is a supporter of the clean eating plan.
 Nigella Lawson, the celebrity cook, has recently spoken out against this trend, explaining that popular diets can be used to hide serious eating disorders and that clean eating makes other ways of eating seem dirty or shameful.

-To shed some light on this controversial topic, our chief pharmacist, Stuart Gale, explains that balance is the key to a healthy lifestyle: "I believe that a healthy lifestyle means making good choices with respect to exercise, eating, drinking alcohol and not smoking.
+To shed some light on this controversial topic, our chief pharmacist, Stuart Gale, explains that balance is the key to a healthy lifestyle: "I believe that a healthy lifestyle means making good choices concerning exercise, eating, drinking alcohol and not smoking.
 Mental health is also important.
 Generally, extremes in anything seem to be unhelpful.
 I suggest eating fresh food whenever possible, with small amounts of processed foods and limiting sugar intake.
 Usually, a small amount of 'treat' food is OK, as is the odd glass of wine."

 It is entirely possible to have a happy and healthy Christmas without having to compromise on your clean eating principles.
-All it will take is a little forward planning and some creative thinking.
+All it will take is a little planning and some creative thinking.
 There are plenty of ideas online and in cookbooks to help you substitute some of your previous Christmas favourites with clean alternatives.
 Get planning now so that you’re not caught off guard craving a festive treat or faced with friends and family trying to tempt you with “go on it’s Christmas” or “just the one won’t hurt”.
-Planning ahead means you can enjoy Christmas just as much as everyone else, but won’t be left with regrets come the new year.
+Planning means you can enjoy Christmas just as much as everyone else, but won’t be left with regrets come the new year.